ionic-team/ionic-portals/website/docs/getting-started/guide.md

 <TabItem value="web">

-To add Portals to your web project(s), install it via NPM:
+To add Portals to your web project, install it via NPM:

 <CodeBlock className="language-bash">
 {`